 An airway restriction can greatly affect the ability to achieve quality, deep sleep, as the restriction can cause breathing and sleep to be interrupted throughout the night.
 This in turn causes the body and vital organs to be deprived of oxygen and can lead to a whole host of minor to severe symptoms and health conditions.
 Oxygen saturation in the blood is typically 95 to 100%.
 In a severe case of sleep disordered breathing, it can drop below 70%, which is a dangerous condition.

 One of the primary causes of airway restrictions are underdeveloped jaws, which is why we employ specially trained dentists to work with other healthcare professionals to diagnose and treat patients.

 There is another outcome of underdeveloped jaws: crooked and crowded teeth.
 In children who are still growing, we can effectively correct these problems with our oral appliance therapy, thus eliminating the need for braces.

 There are two Breathe Correct centers in Colorado—each center with highly skilled staff and doctors that focus exclusively on treating sleep disordered breathing and obstructive sleep apnea.

-Contact us now to sign-up for a free patient education meeting to learn more about the symptoms and causes of sleep and breathing disorders and how Breathe Correct can help.
+Contact us now to schedule a complimentary consultation to learn more about the symptoms and causes of sleep and breathing disorders and how Breathe Correct can help.